 Cavour aircraft carrier design

 The ship has a standard displacement at full load of 27,100t, an overall length of 244m and a sustained speed of 27kt.
-The carrier's runway is 180m×14m with a 12° ski jump.
-It can accommodate up to 1,202 people on board, including the ship's crew of 486, 211 aircrew, an amphibious command force of 140, and San Marco Battalion of 360, plus an extra 90 troops if required.
+The carrier’s runway is 180m×14m with a 12° ski jump.
+It can accommodate up to 1,292 people on board, including five flag officers/VIPs, 486 ship’s crew, 211 aircrew, an amphibious command force of 140, San Marco Battalion of 360, and an additional 90 troops.

 A strong feature of the ship is its high flexibility in operational terms.
 It is able to carry out the functions of an aircraft carrier as well as the transport of wheeled and tracked vehicles, for both military and civil missions.
 The aircraft hangar can accommodate 100 light vehicles or 24 main battle tanks for amphibious missions.
 The ship can also support four LCVP landing craft.
 There are two 30t elevators for aircraft and two 15t elevators for armaments.